Well, this is exciting and scary in about equal measure. (There seems to be a lot of that in what the afternoon knows.)

 You know that thing where you blithely promise something, knowing it is safely far enough in the future not to feel real, and may perhaps not even happen anyway?
 Well, here I am, having promised to help my goddaughter’s sister raise some money, and now finding myself with a definite date when I’m going to be doing so.
 Buying from her stall at the church fair?
 Yes, done that.
 Abseiling from the church tower… no. Not so much.
 And yet, it is happening.
 And it’s happening next month.

 The fact that, in the event of something going catastrophically wrong, I’ll be handily placed for the funeral and committal of my remains is, it turns out, insufficiently comforting. (more…)

 It’s a shared reading group, which takes place on the first Wednesday or first Thursday of the month, alternately.
 We meet in a cafe and enjoy poetry together.
 Each month we have a topic, and we bring whatever comes to mind in relation to that topic.
 We’re a various, warm and friendly bunch who enjoy sharing our love of poetry, our memories, feelings, musings and life-experiences.
 There’s no pressure to read, to talk, or do anything but be there.
 But you’ll probably find yourself drawn in…

-Among other things so far we’ve looked at colours, weather, beginnings, creatures, mountains, nature, conflict, pictures and images, local poetry, water… We choose the topics together, and there’s never quite enough time to share all the treasures we find.
+Among other things so far we’ve looked at colours, weather, beginnings, creatures, mountains, nature, conflict, pictures and images, death, the elements, local poetry, water… We choose the topics together, and there’s never quite enough time to share all the treasures we find.

 We meet upstairs at Finkle’s Cafe on Finkle Street in Kendal, from 11-12.30.
-Our meetings for the rest of this year are on 7th June, 4th July, 2nd August, 13th September, 3rd October, 1st November and 5th December.
+The dates in our diary for the rest of this year are Wednesday 6th November, Thursday 5th December, Wednesday 8th January, Thursday 6th February ad Wednesday 4th March.
 If you’d like to ask about it, feel free to email me.
 Or just turn up.
 You’ll be very welcome.